Code-Institute-Submissions/ms1-go2snow/README.md

 This website incorporates an MVP (Minimal VIable Product) method which I considered a good idea for the following reasons:

-> - Creates a clear and practical website without overloading the user and provides information on what the business is about
+- Creates a clear and practical website without overloading the user and provides information on what the business is about
-> -	Fits in with the level of my abilities
+- Fits in with the level of my abilities
-> - To enhance UX further
+- To further enhance UX
-> -	Include relevant and inspiring imagery and holiday package deals
+- Include relevant and inspiring imagery and holiday package deals
-> -	Shows assurance to the user with use of a confident company slogan and use of testimonials
+- Shows assurance to the user with use of a confident company slogan and use of testimonials
-> -	Meets the overall needs of the user and business owner, contact details & forms etc.
+- Meets the overall needs of the user and business owner, contact details & forms etc.

 ## Structure